 Despite its prominent location next to the Sun, Pizza d’Asporto (2-6 Ballarat St) is surprisingly easy to miss if you aren’t seeking it out.
 “It’s just really good, easy, quick family fare,” the staff at Sun Bookshop tell us.
-The service is exceptionally friendly, and as the name suggests, they have a big focus on pizza.
+The service is exceptionally friendly, and as the name suggests, this eatery has a big focus on pizza.
 They’re made with thick, doughy bases and the choice of toppings is extensive.
-But, if pizza’s not your thing, their pasta menu is almost just as varied and exciting.
+But, if pizza’s not your thing, the pasta menu is almost just as varied and exciting.

 Love dumplings?
 Chi Bao (46 Anderson St) is another Sun Bookshop staff favourite.
 “Everything you order on that menu is amazing”.
-It’s true – there is a huge choice of hearty and delicious noodle and rice dishes, but make sure to try some of their dumplings and baos – all of which are made by hand in-house.
-There are also great vegetarian and vegan options as well.
+It’s true – there is a huge choice of hearty and delicious noodle and rice dishes, but make sure to try some of the dumplings and baos – all of which are made by hand in-house.
+There are also great vegetarian and vegan options.

 Slightly further away from the main food hub is Navi (83B Gamon St).
 The 25-seat, contemporary Australian fine-dining restaurant has an ever-changing set menu, with eight and five-course options available.
 Chef and owner Julian Hills is across every part of the restaurant – right down to the plates, which he made by hand himself.
 One thing to note on the food though: try not to fall in love with a particular dish because chances are you might not see it again.

 Even further away, in deeper suburban Yarraville, is Mishra’s Kitchen (18 Wembley Ave).
-The venue does delivery and take out, but if you feel like dining in it is well worth the slightly longer journey.
-Tucked down the end of a quiet street, this cheerful restaurant boasts some of the best, most authentic Indian food in Melbourne.
+The venue does delivery and take-out, but if you feel like dining in, it is well worth the slightly longer journey.
+Tucked down the end of a quiet street, this cheerful restaurant boasts some of the best Indian food in Melbourne.
 A local tip: even if you are a seasoned chilli eater who thinks they can handle the hottest of the hot – order the mild option.
 Seriously.